tariksune/SignUpIn/README.md

-# SingUpIn
+# SignUpIn
 ### info
 ________________
-SingUp - SingIn
+SignUp - SingIn

 [EN]It is a simple registration and login application using firebase.
 You can register or login with Google, email or phone.